 Enter, holy pilgrims, receive this small place, for though this dwelling is poor, I offer it with all my heart.

 Finally, the “peregrinos” found a place to spend the night, and now it is time to celebrate.
-During the “posadas” there are typical dishes and drinks; you will find the traditional “ponche” that is made of fruits such as: apples, oranges, lemon, tejocote, prunes, and guava.
+During the “posadas” there are typical dishes and drinks; you will find the traditional “ponche”, a hot drink that is made of fruits such as: apples, oranges, lemon, tejocote, prunes, and guava.
 Also you can drink typical coffee or a hot cup of chocolate, and you can eat of course traditional bread that is called “buñuelo”.

 At the end of each ‘posada’, every participant receives something called “aguinaldo”.
 That in reality is a small bag full of candies or fruit, and this is given to thank each person for their participation in the “posada”.